rdallman/reed.pizza/content/resume.md

 **May 2013-present, Undergraduate Research Assistant, Auburn University**

   *  Built the Vim and Sublime Text plugins for [OpenRefactory], an open source C refactoring tool.
-  *  Developed a JSON protocol to interface between the Openrefactory engine and plugins.
-  *  Wrote a JSON parser and stringifier for VimL.
   *  Funded by Google to work on refactoring Go, with a focus on Go specific refactorings.
-  *  Leveraging the 'go/ast' package to do accurate source code rewriting.
+  *  Wrote a JSON parser, pretty printer and stringifier for VimL.
+  *  Developed a JSON protocol to interface between the refactoring tools and their plugins.

 **Jan 2013-present, Founder, grocerygod**